calendariofx/calendario/README.md

 Other Platforms
 ===============
 Yeah!
 I'm excited to anounce that Calendario is extending is roots to other web platforms.
-Special thanks to @rayflores for creating the Word Press plugin.
+Special thanks to [Ray Flores](https://github.com/rayflores) for creating the Word Press plugin.
 Enjoy the flexibilty of Calendario in your wordpress application.

 Licensing & Terms of Use
 ========================